 Undergraduate Maths for Economics

-We had four sessions totalling a little short of 13 hours in which we covered all of the material for the Ben’s upcoming test.
-The student in question had very limited experience with the basics of differentiation, and in particular was very new to the chain rule.
-In our limited time, through careful practise of selected examples and composed variants we were able to consolidate the students’ knowledge of the Economics content from the test as well as develop competency with all necessary mathematical methods so that Ben was confident going into his exam.
+Ben and I had four sessions totalling a little short of 13 hours in which we covered all of the material for his upcoming test.
+He had very limited experience with the basics of differentiation, and in particular was very new to the chain rule.
+Through careful practice of selected examples and composed variants, we were able to consolidate Ben’s knowledge of the Economics content from the test.
+As well as this, Ben developed competency with all necessary mathematical methods so that he was confident going into his exam.
 He went on to get 73%.

 Undergraduate Advanced Mathematics for Economics